 This is quite possibly the most important step in the whole process.
 For this recipe, I’ve doubled the amount of Kellogg’s my mom usually uses.
 If I am being honest, if I wanted to treat myself, I’d quadruple the amount of topping (so double the amount of ingredients called for the topping in the recipe card as I have already doubled it once).
 I mean is it even possible to have too many crispy corn flakes on a casserole?
 I think not.

 Bake uncovered for 30-45 minutes or until the edges are bubbly.
-Serve as a side, or join the Ashley Funeral Potato Fan Club, and eat them as a main dish late at night after everyone is asleep with these brownies, chips, and our favorite avocado salsa…while watching your favorite show.
-Seriously…welcome to my idea of heaven.
+Serve as a delicious side, or join the Ashley Funeral Potato Fan Club, and eat them as a main dish late at night.
+Seriously… welcome to my idea of heaven.